Indian Rebellion of 1857: The Enfield rifle

 The immediate flashpoint for the 1857 uprising is often associated with the introduction of the Pattern 1853 Enfield rifle-musket into the Bengal Army.
 These rifles used paper cartridges that were pre-greased to allow smooth loading.
 To load the rifle, a soldier tore open the cartridge, traditionally with his teeth, before pouring the powder down the barrel and ramming home the bullet and wadding.

 In early 1857, rumours began circulating among sepoys that the grease used on these cartridges was derived from cow tallow, offensive to Hindus, and pig lard, offensive to Muslims.
 These rumours caused deep alarm because biting the cartridge could be perceived as a violation of religious practice.

 Modern historians emphasize that it was the belief in these rumours, rather than the confirmed presence of animal fat, that inflamed tensions.
 Kim Wagner argues that there is little direct evidence that large numbers of greased cartridges were actually issued to Indian troops before the revolt.
 Instead, the affair reflects a broader climate of distrust in which fears of religious pollution merged with anxieties about British intentions toward Indian society and religion.

 British officials became aware of the rumours through reports of disputes between sepoys and labourers at military depots such as Dum Dum and Barrackpore.
 In response, the Company ordered that future cartridges be supplied without grease and allowed sepoys to apply their own lubricant.
-However, this measure failed to calm fears and, in some cases, reinforced the suspicion that the authorities were concealing the truth.
+This measure failed to calm fears and, in some cases, reinforced the suspicion that the authorities were concealing the truth.

-The "greased cartridge affair" thus became a powerful symbol of British cultural insensitivity and fed into broader grievances over pay, conditions of service, and the perception that the Company was seeking to erode traditional religious and social structures.
+The "greased cartridge affair" became a powerful symbol of British cultural insensitivity and fed into broader grievances over pay, conditions of service, and the perception that the Company was seeking to erode traditional religious and social structures.
 Historians now view the controversy less as a single cause and more as a catalyst that helped turn widespread discontent into open rebellion.